nixos-asia/website/en/tutorial/nixos-config.md

 ## Store the configuration on Git

-First we need to install Git: add `git` to `environment.systemPackages`, and activate your new configuration using `sudo nixos-rebuild switch --flake .`.
+First we need to install [[git]]: add `git` to `environment.systemPackages`, and activate your new configuration using `sudo nixos-rebuild switch --flake .`.
 Then, create a Git repository for your configuration:

 ```sh